MicrosoftDocs/win32/desktop-src/QOS/default-rsvp-filter-style-settings.md

 ---
 title: Default RSVP Filter Style Settings
-description: The RSVP SP sets RSVP reservation style (also referred to as a filter style) based on the type of socket on which the reservation request is based. ms.assetid: 'b56162bd-6375-4b37-9ce8-307d35ff1b36'
+description: The RSVP SP sets RSVP reservation style (also referred to as a filter style) based on the type of socket on which the reservation request is based. ms.assetid: b56162bd-6375-4b37-9ce8-307d35ff1b36 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Default RSVP Filter Style Settings

 The RSVP SP sets RSVP reservation style (also referred to as a **filter style**) based on the type of socket on which the reservation request is based.
-Default settings are applied to their corresponding connection types when the RSVP SP makes RSVP signaling requests on behalf of an application when there is no reservation, and when RSVP\_DEFAULT\_STYLE is specified in the Style member of the [**RSVP\_RESERVE\_INFO**](rsvp-reserve-info.md) object.
+Default settings are applied to their corresponding connection types when the RSVP SP makes RSVP signaling requests on behalf of an application when there is no reservation, and when RSVP\_DEFAULT\_STYLE is specified in the Style member of the [**RSVP\_RESERVE\_INFO**](/windows/previous-versions/Qossp/ns-qossp-_rsvp_reserve_info?branch=master) object.

-Note that these default settings can be overridden by setting the **Style** member of the [**RSVP\_RESERVE\_INFO**](rsvp-reserve-info.md) object to one of the other available RSVP filter styles.
+Note that these default settings can be overridden by setting the **Style** member of the [**RSVP\_RESERVE\_INFO**](/windows/previous-versions/Qossp/ns-qossp-_rsvp_reserve_info?branch=master) object to one of the other available RSVP filter styles.

 ## Unicast Receivers